dominant-strategies/Quai-Macro-Model/Research/MSML Scaffold/Wiring/Exchanges Wiring.md

 ## Description

 Block Type: Stack Block
-The wiring for moving forward by one block
+The wiring for exchanges that take place in the simulation
 ## Components
 1. [[Placeholder]]